textlab/mtag/README.md

 # The Oslo-Bergen Multitagger for Norwegian Bokmål and Nynorsk

-The Python version has been written by Michał Kosek (Text Laboratory, University of Oslo).
+The Python version was written by Michał Kosek (Text Laboratory, University of Oslo).
+It has been tested with Python 2 and Python 3.6.6.
+Using version >= 3.7 may cause problems with word forms containing regular expression special characters.

 The code is partially based on the Perl Multitagger written by Lars Jørgen Tvedt (Dokumentasjonsprosjektet, University of Oslo).